Sure Dividend

 Dividend Kings In Focus: Lowe’s Companies

-The Dividend Kings are considered the best-of-the-best when it comes to dividend growth stocks.
+The Dividend Kings are considered the best of the best when it comes to dividend growth stocks.
 There is good reason for this, as it is extremely difficult to become a Dividend King.
-That’s why there are only 53 of them out of the thousands of publicly traded companies.
+That’s why there are only 55 of them out of the thousands of publicly traded companies.
 To be a Dividend King, a company must raise its dividend each year for over 50 years.

-We have created a full list of all 53 Dividend Kings, along with important financial metrics such as price-to-earnings ratios and dividend yields.
+We have compiled a comprehensive list of all 55 Dividend Kings, including key financial metrics such as price-to-earnings ratios and dividend yields.
 You can access the spreadsheet by clicking on the link below:

 Increasing dividends for five decades is no easy task.
 A company must possess durable competitive advantages and an ability to outlast recessions.
 This explains why there are relatively few stocks that qualify as Dividend Kings.

-One of them is home improvement retailer Lowe’s Companies (LOW), a Dividend King that has declared a cash dividend every quarter since going public in 1961.
+One of them is home improvement retailer Lowe’s Companies (LOW), a Dividend King that has declared a cash dividend every quarter since its initial public offering in 1961.

 Business Overview

-The company generates about $86 billion in annual revenue, with its 300,000 employees serving ~18 million customers every week.
+The company generates approximately $84 billion in annual revenue, with its 300,000 employees serving around 18 million customers each week.

 Lowe’s has made its mark in the US with its 1,800+ stores by focusing on merchandising excellence, supply chain efficiency, operational efficiency, and customer engagement.
-However, Lowe’s fell behind rival Home Depot (HD) in recent years as Home Depot focused on professional customers, building out digital capabilities, and intensely focusing on the customer experience.
+However, Lowe’s fell behind rival Home Depot (HD) in recent years as Home Depot focused on professional customers, expanded its digital capabilities, and intensified its focus on the customer experience.

 Lowe’s, for its part, has made necessary investments in recent years to close the gap.

-It has also successfully translated this success into Canada, which many retailers have tried without success.
+It has also successfully translated this success into Canada, a feat that many retailers have attempted without success.
 The company sells under a handful of banners in Canada and has tapped into a $35 billion home improvement market.

-We expect $11.80 in earnings per share for this year.
+We expect earnings per share of $12.25 for this year.

 Source: Infographic